 With GlobeDocs, The Boston Globe furthers its reach as an organization dedicated to shedding light on the truth by presenting the work of filmmakers near and far who are also focused on telling important stories, large and small.

-2019 GlobeDocs festival highlights include: FOR SAMA (Academy Award Nominee), THE CAVE (Academy Award Nominee), ST. LOUIS SUPERMAN (Academy Award Nominee).
+Past GlobeDocs festival highlights include: CITY HALL, I AM GRETA, CODED BIAS, FOR SAMA (Academy Award Nominee), THE CAVE (Academy Award Nominee), ST. LOUIS SUPERMAN (Academy Award Nominee).

-The sixth annual festival will take place on September 30 - October 4, 2020 at the Brattle Theatre and Coolidge Corner Theatre.
+The seventh annual festival will take place on October 13 - 17, 2021 at the Brattle Theatre and Coolidge Corner Theatre and online.